 I am Holly Harris, a nutrition behaviour scientist and Accredited Practising Dietitian from Brisbane, Australia.
-I have a Bachelor of Health Science and PhD in nutrition and dietetics from the Queensland Univeristy of Technology.
-Currently, I am working as a post-doctoral research fellow at Erasmus Medical Center in the Netherlands.
+I have a Bachelor of Health Science and PhD in nutrition and dietetics from the Queensland University of Technology.
+Currently, I am working as an Assistant Professor at the Erasmus University Rotterdam in the Department of Psychology, Education and Child Studies at the Erasmus School of Social and Behavioural Sciences.

 Why do some individuals find 'treat' foods irresistible, even if when they are not hungry?
 Why are others extremely picky with certain types, textures and flavours of foods?
 How do our eating behaviours change throughout our life?